evancz/guide.elm-lang.org/README.md

 ## Why a *functional* language?

-Forget about functional programming.
+Forget what you have heard about functional programming.
 Fancy words, weird ideas, bad tooling.
 Barf.
 Elm is about:

   - No runtime errors in practice.
 No `null`.
 No `undefined` is not a function.
   - Friendly error messages that help you add features more quickly.